 Plus you'll also save some money by making them yourself!
 Learn how to toast nuts in your oven, or you can also toast pecans in your microwave.

-This creamy chicken salad has ALL of the summery flavor that I crave, while staying more on the healthy end of the spectrum.
+This creamy chicken salad has ALL of the summery flavor that I crave, while staying more on the better-for-you end of the spectrum.
 All thanks to an easy little hack...

 I'm really not a huge fan of mayonnaise, so I use a half-and-half mixture of mayo and plain Greek yogurt in the salad dressing.
 This simple hack lightens up the dressing a bit, while adding a slight tang.
 Not to mention it's a great way to add a little extra protein!